The Tale of My 60 year Work History

 Today and Beyond

-As I said in the opening, I am now over 70 years old.
-We own our home, free and clear, and I am sort of semi-retired; but only because no one wants to employ an old fart consultant.
+As I said in the opening, I am now over 72 years old.
+We own our home, free and clear (just built a new one in Winter Haven Florida), and I am sort of semi-retired; but only because no one wants to employ an old fart consultant.
 I know too much!

 I've always worked and just wouldn't know what to do if I didn't.
 I have started and currently sort of run companies involved in IT/Tech, Web Services and Healthcare with my lovely and talented wife Chef Nancy.
 We formed Whole Foods 4 Healthy Living to try to help people stay healthy.